indigotech/taq-github-bot/src/data/local/github/tracks/track-2/steps/step-4.md

 - Go to develop branch: `git checkout develop`
 - Open a new branch called `docs/update-readme`
 - Update the `Environment and tools` section with some data about... well... your machine environment and the tools you're using.
-Things like the Node version you're using, the Android Studio version, the language you're developing with and any other relevant data for a developer to getting started in your project.
+Things like the Node version, the Android Studio version, the programming language any other relevant data for a developer to getting started in your project.
 - The `Steps to run and debug` section is usually filled with information about how to run your project, such as what commands should the developer use or which configurations should he/she turn on/off before executing your project.

 After that, open a pull request with these README.md changes.